 My research has been featured in New Scientist, Discovery News, and ACM TechNews, as well as other magazines and blogs.
 My lab's work during my Ph.D. was also covered by The Boston Globe, WBUR Radio Boston, and BBC, but my favorite video was done by TuftsNow.

-[ Bucknell Students ]: I am looking for motivated students - designers, programmers, and psychologists - to help me explore new ways that people can use brain and body sensors to interact with the world around them.
+[ Bucknell Students ]: I am looking for motivated students.
 If you are interested in working with me, drop by during my office hours or email me to figure out a time we can meet.